-Top 48 Alternatives to New Relic Synthetics for Web/API Testing
+Top 1 Alternatives to Percy for Visual Testing

 New Relic Synthetics arrived as part of New Relic’s broader observability platform, extending the company’s application performance monitoring roots into proactive, scriptable checks.
 It gave engineering and operations teams a way to automate browser and API transactions using JavaScript-based scripted checks, then run those checks from multiple locations to validate uptime, core flows, and SLAs.
 Over time, New Relic Synthetics earned adoption for its combination of ease, scale, and integration with CI/CD and New Relic’s APM, logs, and alerting.